aminahbl/osc-sangha-map-production/docs/data-refining.md

 In the first round of refinement, the `production` files will be review.

 ### Getting started
-(Note: the following has been drafted for those completely new to GitHub)

 1. [Create a GitHub account](https://github.com/).
-2. Navigate to the [`production`](https://github.com/aminahbl/osc-sangha-map-production/tree/data/src/data/production) directory in the `data` branch.
+2. Navigate to the [`production`](https://github.com/aminahbl/osc-sangha-map-production/tree/main/src/data/production) directory in the `data` branch.
 3. Select the next file for review (by coordination).

 ### Editing a file